dotenv-org/dotenv-org.github.io/blog/_posts/2023-10-24-what-is-env-vault-file.md

 It's an encrypted copy of your `.env` files.

-It' easiest to understand if you generate one.
+It is easiest to understand if you generate one.
 So let's do that.
 Then I'll show you how to use it in production.
 Lastly, we'll talk about its security advantages.

 ## Generating